TellurideOfGold/ProjectEuler/README.md

 2™   | 3†        | 2™ + 3†  -- Hey, we have… I think you can see where this is going.
 ```

 Now we don't need ```map fib [0,3..]``` to generate our infinite list, we already have the numbers in an infinite list!
-We only need every 3rd number remember, so we'll write up a quick anonymous function that gets every 3rd item from a list:
+We only need every 3rd number remember, so we'll write up a quick anonymous function that gets every 3rd item from an infinite list:

 ```haskell
 import Data.Function (fix) -- Ah, the fixed point combinator.
 Where would we be without you?